LxzzR/lizzSoup/README.md

 A true community is diverse and lifts people up beyond the potential they see in themselves.

-### Fun
+### Playfulness
-We should never take ourselves too seriousy and play is essenital for a truly joyful life.
+We should never take ourselves too seriousy and play is essenital for a truly joyful life and I believe it has a place in the workplace.

 <!--
 **lizzSoup/lizzSoup** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.